josephwolf/CV/README.md

 I started thinking about those conversations I'd had as a kid, wondered why it never occurred to me to take the direct route towards the games industry.
 So I decided to learn how to program.
 When I did, many of my friends told me I should really have done that years ago, because I've the right mind for it.
 When I started my course at Makers Academy, I was quite surprised to discover they were right.
 I started learning very quickly and enjoyed it immensely, especially front-end web development.
 From there I was lucky enough to have a contact at a new startup called Crowdmix, where I got to work along-side some coding heavy-weights, and experience first hand an Agile work-place, with many XP practices.

 Over a relatively short space of time, I've picked up an extremely broard range of skills.
 I try not to be intimidated by large tasks or unfamiliar tech.
 I feel the most important thing in a workplace is creativity and a positive attitude.
 Everything else that's important - productivity, communication, sustainability - tend to follow from that.
+More recently I find myself trying to understand more abstract concepts such as scalability and data archetecture, and actually understand what they mean and how they work, rather than merely acknowledge trendy buzzwords.

 ## Experience

+#### Tagmix
+Full Stack Web Developer (2017 - present)

+Much like the similarly named (but unrelated) Crowdmix, I was brought on to the team as a web developer.
+With a grand total of 5 people in the company, my responsibilities covered almost anything web related.
+Tagmix was another music app with a social focus, and I was responsible for the public facing **Wordpress** site, as well as developing internal tools, database management, email integrations, and data analysis.

+As well as the Wordpress site (which you can sample at: http://tagmix.me/), I developed an internal tool for monitoring and reviewing user content using **React** and **Redux**.
+The learning curve on these frameworks was admittedly steep, but I'm increasingly coming to terms understanding the benefits of its compartmentalized structure and event flow.
+As more and more features were requested, I began working more extensively with **AWS Lambda** and **AWS API Gateway** to create various microservices that would do things like query a **Firebase** data set, read, write and delete from email subscription lists, generate static webpages for redirection to appropriate app download pages, or routinely update analytics tools with fresh user data.
+I've made perhaps 25 microservices in this way, and enjoy how compact and scalable they are.

+I've done a significant amount of data analysis too, using **MySql** (my least favourite SQL flavour so far), and visualizing the data using tools such as **Geckoboard** and **Quicksight**.
+Much discussion was made regarding how analysis data should be collected, propagated and visualized, and I started developing an understanding of what 'clean' data should look like.
+Being the sole web developer, I was also left largely in charge of the cosmetic side of the sites.
+Wordpress, I've learned is something you must often wrestle with in this regard, unless you start writing plugins yourself or want to pay a significant amount of money, but there's all kinds of tricks to fool it into behaving how you want.

+#### Jaunt.ai
+NLP trainer and Developer (2016)

+After my time at Crowdmix, I was picked up by a relatively tiny startup that aspired to be a holiday planning app, that interacted via chat recognition.
+I learned how to use and program Google's API.AI NLP service, and worked extensively to develop the logical flow of conversation with the robot.
+Despite being a very user-facing technology, some of the challenges were complex and fascinating.
+A high point was when I diagrammed out the entire conversation that persisted multiple contexts.
+Eventually, Google introduced new features to the service to deal with some of the issues I had already solved, though my solution proved more reliable.

+My time with Jaunt only lasted a few months before the project was ultimately abandoned due to management issues. :(

 #### Crowdmix
 Web developer, Server Developer, Internal Developer, Code Security Officer, QA Tester and Data Analyst (2015 - 2016)